Chapter 27 | The Smart Optimizer

 When optimizing over many parameters, you may find it useful to adjust min/max values as it becomes clear what the narrower range should be.
 Be careful not to bias your results in doing so since there may be unique and non-intuitive combinations of input parameters that satisfy your constraints.
 Here, it quickly becomes clear that the possible range for Vehicle 2's induced steering angle must be quite low for it to follow the arcing trajectory indicated by the evidence.
 By shrinking the volume of the search space, you can more quickly arrive at an optimal solution.

-After a few minutes, we exit out of the optimizer with the best pre-impact speed estimate of 20.5 mph (within 1 mph of the true value).
+After a few minutes, we exit out of the Smart Optimizer with the best pre-impact speed estimate of 20.5 mph (within 1 mph of the true value).

 A video of this optimization is shown below (playback sped up).